ahmetumutdurmus/kareexperiments/README.md

 - [ ] Adding some measure of momentum in the process.
 Tweaking its hyperparameters and such.
 - [x] Implement paper trading for best strategy so far.
 - [ ] Checking if the strategy works on different sets of stocks for different periods of time.
+- [ ] An all out experiment summary doc.
+- [ ] Changing the experiment naming convention to `AAADDMMYY`.